idmaja/game-battleships/README.md

 If you want to test the game logic via the CLI:

-1. Navigate to the console folder:Bash
+1. Navigate to the console folder

 ```
 cd BattleshipsConsole
 ```

-2. Run the application:Bash
+2. Run the application

 ```
 dotnet run